nileshredz/Linear-Regression-Approaches/README.md

 ## Loss function:
 * In mathematical optimization and decision theory, a loss function or cost function is a function that maps an event or values of one or more variables onto a real number intuitively representing some "cost" associated with the event.
 An optimization problem seeks to minimize a loss function
 * There are variety of loss function.
-The one we are using Hear is Mean Squared error(MSE).
+The one we are using Here is Mean Squared error(MSE).
 <p align="center">
   <img  src="https://4.bp.blogspot.com/-wG7IbjTfE6k/XGUvqm7TCVI/AAAAAAAAAZU/vpH1kuKTIooKTcVlnm1EVRCXLVZM9cPNgCLcBGAs/s1600/formula-MAE-MSE-RMSE-RSquared.JPG">
 </p>